RafaelSterzinger/AlphaTrader/README.md

      (1) research topic and first draft

      First I focused my research on DRL with the idea of implementing an engine which masters the game Onitama, or any the of Atari Games provided by the OpenAI Gym.
-Since Onitama seemd to go beyond the lectures scope and the Atari-Games seemd to simple, I chose the topic of forex trading, because it sounded intresting and there was already a training and testing environment, called AnyTrading, provided by through OpenAI, which meant that I would have more time focusing on applying different methods instead of implementing a testing and training suit.
-After I chose my prject I focused on getting an overview of different solutions to this problem by reading parts of the scientific papers as well as watching some online lectures from the MIT.
-Lastly I wrote this exercise description and started playing around with the used technologies.
+Since Onitama seemed to go beyond the lectures scope and the Atari-Games seemed to simple, I chose the topic of forex trading, because it sounded interesting and there was already a training and testing environment, called AnyTrading, provided by OpenAI, which meant that I would have more time focusing on applying different methods instead of implementing a testing and training suit.
+After I chose my project I focused on getting an overview of different solutions to this problem by reading parts of the scientific papers as well as watching some online lectures from MIT.
+Lastly I wrote this exercise description and started playing around with the use technologies which will be used.

      (2) setting up the environment and acquiring the datasets